jerel/membrane/README.md

 <h1 align="center">Membrane</h1>
 <div align="center">
   Membrane is an opinionated crate that generates a Dart package from your Rust library.
-Extremely fast performance with strict typing, automatic memory safety, and zero copy returns over the FFI boundary via bincode.
+It provides extremely fast performance with strict typing, automatic memory management, and zero copy returns over the FFI boundary via bincode.
 </div>

 <br />